The next 5 steps to take back control of your red tape

-Step 4 – Assign Mandatory Required Documents to individual items
+Step 4 – Assign Copntrol documents to individual entities

 Occasionally individuals (Staff, Locations or Suppliers) need specific Mandatory Required Documents.
 For example, the groundskeeper is the only person at the school who is allowed to use a chain saw and so they need to provide proof of training in the use of a chainsaw.

-Step 5 – Generate lists of MDRs per item
+Step 5 – Generate lists of Control documents per entity

-We can now list all the Mandatory Required Documents for each member of staff.
+We can now list all the control documents for each entity, e.g. member of staff.

-Now, simply check that each member of staff has all their MRDs and that none have expired; are missing or have a problem.
-If everything is OK, that member of staff is compliant, if not, simply get their documents up to date or send them on the relevant training course.
+Now, simply check that each entity has all their control documents and that none have expired; are missing or have a problem.
+If everything is OK, that entity is compliant, if not, simply get their documents up to date or, if staff, send them on the relevant training course.

 Suppliers are a little trickier so here is a framework to help you develop Mandatory Required Documents for suppliers.